University of Georgia State Training Grant- MSP22

 There were nearly 30 attendees representing a variety of different production systems and farms.
 The hands-on component was particularly successful.
 SARE PI Coolong presented at this program on cover cropping.

-Organic Production - Scholarships to GA Organics and the SE Regional Fruit and Vegetable Conference in 2023.
+Organic Production - Scholarships to GA Organics and the SE Regional Fruit and Vegetable Conference in 2023 and 2024.

 Objective: